 Make it as easy as possible for users to understand how you’ll use any personal information you do collect.

-The first thing to do is remove any questions that you don’t need to ask.
+The first thing to do is remove any questions that you do not need to ask.
 As well as minimising the personal information you’re collecting, that will make your service simpler to use.

-Make sure you don’t accidentally collect personal information by setting up your digital analytics tools correctly.
+Make sure you do not accidentally collect personal information by setting up your digital analytics tools correctly.

-You don’t always need to store the personal information at all.
+You do not always need to store the personal information at all.
 For example, let’s say you need to know if someone is getting a particular benefit so you can tell whether they’re eligible to use your service.

 You may be able to use an application programming interface (API) or something similar to an API so you can just record whether they were eligible or not.
 And avoid storing the raw personal information they supplied (for example, a scan of the benefit letter that proved their eligibility).